TVS Television Network: College basketball

 Founded by Einhorn on December 27, 1968, and operated through TVS Inc., TVS originally telecast college basketball games to regional networks at a time when the sport was of no interest to the national networks.
 Taking advantage of intense regional collegiate rivalries, the network blossomed in the 1960s and developed into a full service sports network.
 Einhorn proceeded to put together a Saturday afternoon TVS "game of the week" concept that often featured some of the major midwestern independent teams such as Marquette, DePaul, and Notre Dame.
 These games were widely syndicated at least in the east and midwest.

 On January 20, 1968, TVS put together the "Game of the Century" (see below) between the UCLA Bruins and Houston Cougars basketball teams at the Houston Astrodome.
 This was the game that made college basketball a television broadcast commodity.
 Six years later (January 19, 1974), TVS televised another historic basketball game as the Bruins fell to Notre Dame, 71-70, breaking the Bruins' 88-game winning streak.

 TVS proceeded to syndicate a few games nationally each year, often involving UCLA in the middle of their run of 10 national championships in a 12-year span.
-TVS often used late night time slots for its nationally syndicated games which were played on the west coast.
+The company often used late night time slots for its nationally syndicated games which were played on the west coast.